OPUNTIA FICUS INDICA

 Opuntia ficus-indica is a species of cactus that has long been a domesticated crop plant important in agricultural economies throughout arid and semi-arid parts of the world and is thought to possibly be native to Mexico.
 Flowers vary from red to yellow, all producing sweet, succulent, but pippy fruits.

 These seeds have already been thoroughly cleaned and should be sown into a well-drained, sandy compost at any time of the year, and covered thinly with sand or grit and kept moist.
-They need a cold period (fridge) in damp compost, not dry, for 2 to 3 weeks before raising the temperature to 20-25 degrees C. Seeds sometimes germinate within 4 to 6 weeks, but can take very much longer.
+They need a cold period (fridge) in damp compost, not dry, for 2 to 3 weeks before raising the temperature to 20-25 degrees C. Seeds sometimes germinate within 4 to 6 weeks.
 Please be patient.
-In warmer countries plant out in the open ground in well-drained soil or in a large container elsewhere.

 Common name:Indian fig opuntia, barbary fig, cactus pear, prickly pear

 Classification:Greenhouse perennial, Half hardy perennial